+91-8800481100 neelam@ivfconceptions.com

 6. What happens if all embryos are found to be abnormal during PGS testing?

 If all embryos are found to be abnormal during PGS testing, it indicates that there are chromosomal abnormalities present in the embryos.
-In such cases, the IVF cycle may be canceled or postponed as
+In such cases, the IVF cycle may be canceled or postponed.

 Conclusion for Pros and Cons of Preimplantation Genetic Screening